 Have you heard about addicts turning to anti-diarrhea drugs if they can’t get their hands on painkillers?
 If so, you may also have heard of loperamide.
-Some people refer to this medication as a poor man’s methadone – a box of twelve, 2mg pills, can cost less than three dollars and is widely available.
-Methadone has a proven place in opioid addiction treatment.
-However, loperamide does not.
-Some people who can’t get methadone for addiction treatment turn to this medication instead.
-They may also take part in the dangerous act of using loperamide to get high.
+Some people refer to this medication as a poor man’s methadone due to its low cost and easy availability.

 The maximum over-the-counter dosage for loperamide per day is 8 milligrams as an anti-diarrheal.
 With a prescription, you can take 16 milligrams per day.
 There are no abuse risks when using the recommended dose.
 However, some people addicted to opioids take much more to manage withdrawal symptoms or gain the high they’re missing.